-The Health industry relies massively on new technologies to increase and optimize its capabilities.
+Machine Learning for the Healthcare industry relies massively on new technologies to increase and optimize its capabilities.
 Healthcare is a multi-trillion-dollar global industry, growing each year as average life expectancy keeps rising.
-New technologies offer more accurate diagnoses, change the way medical professionals work, help save lives, reduce the patients’ sufferings while going through the traditional methods of diagnosis and treatments.
+New technologies offer more accurate diagnoses, change the way medical professionals work, help save lives, and reduce the patient’s suffering while going through the traditional methods of diagnosis and treatments.
 Technologies like Machine Learning and Deep learning can be implemented at every stage of healthcare, creating tools that doctors and patients can take advantage of.
 Healthcare is a data-driven industry that generates about one trillion gigabytes of data annually and this enormous volume of data collected is impossible to analyze by human beings.

 Image Source: Orion Health

-Following are few use cases of Machine Learning in the Healthcare industry.
+The following are a few use cases of Machine Learning in the Healthcare industry.

 Predictive analysis is the subsidiary of advanced analytics that predicts about unknown future events.
 It mainly uses data mining, statistics, modeling, machine learning, and artificial intelligence to analyze the current data and make predictions of the upcoming trend and behavior.
 The pattern found in historical and transactional data can be used to identify risks and opportunities in the future.